 In fact, when the client of Ninja Delivery App approached us, he also wanted to build just one app for both users, at first.
 But, after understanding the downsides of that, he agreed with us and decided to create separate app for both its users.

 The courier/driver version of app is simpler and only has handful of only essential features.

 Now, of course, it will take time and effort, but focusing on the most essential features in your app will certainly put your app ahead of your competitors.

-Postmates does it three ways: courier fee, retailer program, and convenience fee.
+Postmates does it in three ways: courier fee, retailer program, and convenience fee.

 Courier fee include a small reward for every order you make; convenience fee is extra price satisfied customers agree to pay (probably between 5-10% of whole sum), and when it comes to retailer program, according to the agreement partners sign, they allow postmates to take 15-30% of their revenue in return for noticeable placement in the app.